RealOrangeOne/django-tasks/README.md

 ### Pruning old tasks

 After a while, tasks may start to build up in your database.
-This can be managed using the `prune_db_tasks` management command, which deletes completed and failed tasks according to the given retention policy.
+This can be managed using the `prune_db_task_results` management command, which deletes completed and failed tasks according to the given retention policy.
 Check the `--help` for the available options.

 ### Retrieving task result